Grawnya/I-think-therefore-I-blog/README.md

 \
 &nbsp;
 ## Views
+* Note: When creating a new view, you need to create the view code, create a template to render the view and then connect up our URLs in the `urls.py` file.

 #### Class-based Views:
 * Class-based views allow us to make code that's reusable i.e. one view can inherit from another, which is not possible with standard function-based views.
 That means we can make use of some of the built-in features with Django, such as generic views.